 - For Green Visa and Golden Visa holders: The grace period is 90 days from the date of cancellation.

-It is crucial to take action within this timeframe, as overstaying will result in accumulating daily fines.
+It is important to act within this period, as overstaying will result in daily fines.

 9. Can I work part-time on my employment visa?

-No, a standard 2-year employment visa does not permit part-time work.
-You are legally bound to work only for your sponsoring employer.
-If you wish to take on additional work, you will need to obtain a separate freelance permit or part-time work permit, which has specific eligibility criteria.
+No, a standard 2-year employment visa does not allow part-time work.
+You are legally required to work only for your sponsoring employer.
+To take on additional work, you must obtain a separate freelance or part-time work permit, each with specific eligibility criteria.

 10. How to check my visa status online?

-You can check your visa status (and its validity) online through the official portals of the:
+You can check your visa status and validity online through the official portals of the following authorities:

 - Federal Authority for Identity, Citizenship, Customs & Ports Security (ICP) for residence visas.